Lightstreamer/helm-charts/DEPLOYMENT.md

             - kafkaLogs
 ```

-See the [examples/kafka-connector](examples/kafka-connector/) directory for additional configuration examples, and refer to the [`connectors.kafkaConnector`](charts/lightstreamer/values.yaml#L4687) section of `values.yaml` for complete configuration details.
+See the [examples/kafka-connector](examples/kafka-connector/) directory for additional configuration examples, and refer to the [`connectors.kafkaConnector`](charts/lightstreamer/values.yaml#L4687) section of `values.yaml` for full details.